-In particular, using Poincare recurrence theorem, we get that the set of regular surfaces is a set of full measure for $\mu$.
+In particular, using Poincar\'e recurrence theorem, we get that the set of regular surfaces is a set of full measure for $\mu$.

-Let $X$ be a regular surface in the support of $\mu$ and $\Sigma \subset X$ the finite set of singularities of $X$.
+Let $X$ be a regular surface in the support and $\Sigma \subset X$ the finite set of singularities of $X$.
 Following \cite{Ve1}, we decompose the surface into zippered rectangles.
 Recall that there is a marked outgoing separatrix in $X$.
 We consider the initial segment of length $1$ on this separatrix that we identify with $[0,1]$.
-The Poincare map of the linear flow in this segment is an interval exchange transformation.
-There exists a canonical segment $I \subset X$ built from Rauzy induction(\cite[Proposition~9.1]{Ve1}).
-The rectangles above each domain of continuity of the interval exchange transformation on $I$ give a decomposition $X = \bigcup R_j$ where $R_j$ are geodesic rectangles with horizontal sides inside $I$ and vertical sides which contain singularities.
+The Poincar\'e map of the linear flow in this segment is an interval exchange transformation.
+There exists a canonical segment $I \subset X$ built from Rauzy induction (\cite[Proposition~9.1]{Ve1}, see also \cite{Vi}).
+The rectangles above each domain of continuity of the interval exchange transformation on $I$ give a decomposition $X = \bigcup R_j$ where $R_j$ are geodesic rectangles with horizontal sides inside $I$ and vertical sides which contain singularities or hit a singularity in the future.
 The number of rectangles is $d = 2g-2+s-1$ where $g$ is the genus of $X$ and $s$ the number of singularities.